Projektreferenzen

 Settlement price (utility).
 Several European countries move towards more liberal imbalance settlement rules and introduce a symmetric imbalance settlement price.
 Against this background, we supported a utility updating its trading and investment strategies.
 2024-25.

 Scheduling process (TSOs).
 Market parties have to submit a schedule to their connecting TSO, forecasting generation and consumption.
-However, they often have an incentives to submit a biased forecast.
+However, they often have an incentive to submit a biased forecast.
 For the German TSOs, we evaluate options to improve schedule accuracy, building on lessons learned from other countries.
 2024-25.

 Smart charging (Rabot).
 Dynamic tariffs allow owners of EVs to benefit financially from charging their cars when it is cheapest.
 Time-of-use grid fees, intraday optimization, and bidirectional charging leverage such optimization.
 For Rabot Energy, a smart charging pioneer, we quantify the financials for a range of typical German drivers.
 2024-25.
+Report.

 2024